deeps21/pack_it_up/README.md

       * any other
     * etc.

-The scope of this project is limited to the solid objects (mainly biscuit) but can be extended to the other objects as well.
+For now, the scope of this project is limited to the solid objects (mainly biscuit) but can be extended to the other products as well.